You want smart political talk without the meltdowns?

 If I know somebody, what if they got a cancer diagnosis or they lost a loved one?

-I I always will find time that day to try and reach out to those people.
+I always will find time that day to try and reach out to those people.

 And it's those little nudgings that I kind of talk about.

-You know, when the Holy Spirit kind of nudges you to, okay, yes, you're you're a very busy person.
+You know, when the Holy Spirit kind of nudges you to, okay, yes, you're a very busy person.

-You maybe need to be going over here and doing this right now, but take five minutes, give Sean Hannity a call.
+You maybe need to be going over here and doing this right now.

-Uh, you know, just uh encourage him today.
+You know, just encourage him today.

-The funny thing is you mentioned the bees.
+The funny thing is, you mentioned the bees.

 Yeah, Karen Pence would much rather talk about beekeeping than politics.

-And by the way, I don't blame you because politics is one ugly dark business.
+And by the way, I don't blame you because politics is one ugly, dark business.

-Oh, well, we're having a lot of fun on the campaign trail, I have to tell you.
+Well, we're having a lot of fun on the campaign trail, I have to tell you.

-Oh, that's okay though.
+Oh, that's okay, though.

 I mean, people who protest or say things, that's what freedom looks like, Sean.

-We're trying to preserve those freedoms that our country was founded on.
+You know, we're trying to preserve those freedoms that our country was founded on.

-So we actually are having Mike and I are having so much fun.
+So we actually are having, Mike and I are having so much fun.

-It's it's a ha it's a hard life.
+It's a hard life.

 It really is.